Geography of Gujarat: Beaches

 Chorwad Beach - Chorwad Beach of Gujarat is another beach situated on the west coast of India.
-It is situated at a distance of 66 km from Junagadh.
-Chorwad has a high potential of attracting both domestic as well as international tourists.
+It is 66 km from Junagadh.
+Chorwad has a high potential to attract both domestic and international tourists.
 The beach consists of rocky hills and presents an opportunity for boat rides.

-Diu Beach - Diu beach is situated on the island of Diu, off the Saurashtra coast Diu has a small population, and is connected to the mainland of Gujarat via a causeway.
+Diu Beach - Diu beach is situated on the island of Diu, off the Saurashtra coast.
+Diu has a small population and is connected to the mainland of Gujarat via a causeway.

 Gopnath Beach - Gopnath Beach is situated in the Bhavnagar district of Gujarat.
 It comes into Talaja Taluka.
-It is located on the coast of the Gulf of Kambhat, at a distance of 75 km from the city of Bhavnagar. and 22 km. away from Talaja.
+It is located on the coast of the Gulf of Kambhat, 75 km from the city of Bhavnagar. and 22 kmaway from Talaja.
 The Fort of the King of Gohilvad is situated in Gopnath.

 Kutch Mandvi Beach — Kutch Mandvi is an important beach in Gujarat, situated at Mandvi.
-Mandvi is the historic port town of Maharao of Kutch, located at a distance of 75 km from Bhuj.
-Kutch Mandvi was once inhabited by the Maharao of Kutch and was an important seaport.
+Mandvi is the historic port town of the Maharao of Kutch, located 75 km from Bhuj.
+Kutch Mandvi was once the residence of the Maharao of Kutch and an important seaport.

 Umbergam Beach - Umargam is about 6 km from Umargam Road railway station on Mumbai-Surat rail section.
-This region was a part of Thane district prior to the creation of Gujarat in 1960.
+This region was a part of the Thane district before the creation of Gujarat in 1960.

-Umargam is situated on the southern bank of Nargol creek.
-It was a small village about two centuries ago, serving as a transit point for exporting marine produce from the fishing port Nargol on the Northern Bank of the creek.
+Umargam is situated on the southern bank of Nargol Creek.
+It was a small village about two centuries ago, serving as a transit point for the export of marine produce from the fishing port of Nargol on the Northern Bank of the creek.

-Madhavpur Beach - Madhavpur Ghed Beach is on Porbandar-Veraval Highway and residing in Porbadar.
+Madhavpur Beach - Madhavpur Ghed Beach is on Porbandar-Veraval Highway and is located in Porbandar.